Tushika25/Gladiators/README.md

 Main Backend : Python Flask;
 FrontEnd : HTML + CSS + JS

-- Video call feature is implemented using Twilio API and WebRTC Technology, which is one of the easiest and the best ways to implement webRTC in python (flask)
+- Video call feature is implemented using Twilio API and WebRTC Technology, so as to implement webRTC in python (flask)
 - Live coding is implemented using cloud firestore of Google Firebase which makes the changes in real time.
 - Coding IDE is based on Ace.js javascript library, and executing is done using Judge0 API hosted on sntc servers.
 - Drawing Palette is implemented using WebSockets technology.